Newsletter Signup - Under Article / In Page

 Albatroz Therapeutics

-Having secured a seed funding round of $3 million in April this year, Singapore-based biotech company Albatroz Therapeutics is developing therapeutic antibodies against a novel target that degrades the extracellular matrix (ECM).
-The novel ECM degradation target is a protein complex activated by a glycosylation pathway, which plays a critical role in the pathogenesis of solid tumors and arthritis – the two indications that the company is currently focused on.
+Having secured a seed funding round of $3 million in April 2023, Singapore-based biotech company Albatroz Therapeutics is developing therapeutic antibodies against a novel target that degrades the extracellular matrix (ECM).
+The novel ECM degradation target is a protein complex activated by a glycosylation pathway, which plays a critical role in the pathogenesis of solid tumors and arthritis – the two indications that the company is presently focused on.

 While at the Institute of Molecular and Cell Biology (IMCB), Agency for Science, Technology and Research (A*STAR) in Singapore, Fred Bard, the chief executive officer (CEO) and scientific co-founder of Albatroz, discovered the pathway that controls protein glycosylation and drives ECM degradation.
 The study of this pathway led to the discovery of the company’s novel target, which becomes exposed at the cell surface after glycosylation.
-Activation of this target occurs specifically in tumors and arthritic synovial membranes, connective tissue that lines the joint capsule.
+Activation of this target occurs specifically in tumors and arthritic synovial membranes – connective tissue that lines the joint capsule.

 Albatroz’s targeted antibodies have high specificity for this target, selectively reducing extracellular matrix degradation while also minimizing toxicity.